guvp2017/wk3-lecture-assignment/README.md

 # wk3-lecture-assignment
-wk3-lecture-assignment needs to: 1.
-Go to your testrepo on GitHub; 2.
-Create a "readme" file explaining the repo.
-The README can be edited as needed; 3.
-The repo should contain a text or screen shot of your data science profile from unit 1.
-If not, please add and commit the file to your testrepo as described in the previous module; 4.
-The testrepo should also contain files from McGee's stat6306datascience repo; 5.
-Post the link to your testrepo below.
+wk3-lecture-assignment: For testrepo "wk3-lecture-assignment", (1) create a "readme" file explaining the repo; (2) The repo should contain a text or screen shot of your data science profile from unit; (3) The testrepo should also contain files from McGee's stat6306datascience repo.